zibdie/Port-Scanner-MCP/README.md

 # Port Scanner MCP Server

 An MCP (Model Context Protocol) server that provides network port scanning capabilities using nmap.

-This server is designed for defensive security purposes, network discovery, and security assessment.
+This is very useful when chained with other MCP Tools.
+For example, needing to SSH into all your servers with a specific criteria to run some tests using Claude

 ## Features